masonpam/Basic-Webapp/README.md

 In the config/index.js file, change all dist paths to docs paths.

-Save changes and run the npm run build command to get a build report and check for errors.
+Save changes and run the <code>npm run build</code> command to get a build report and check for errors.

 Alter setting to configure GitHub Pages, the source setting should be "master branch /docs folder".